oracle/weblogic-deploy-tooling/documentation/2.0/content/userguide/tools-config/logging.md

 Total:       WARNING :     0    SEVERE :     0
 ```

-#### Logging Levels
+#### Logging levels
 As mentioned previously, WDT's logging framework is based on `java.util.logging` so all logging levels defined in
 the `java.utiul.logging.Level` class apply to WDT loggers.
 For a quick review of those levels, see the
 [javadoc](https://docs.oracle.com/javase/8/docs/api/java/util/logging/Level.html).

-WDT uses hierarchical loggers that align with what parts of the code is executing.
+WDT uses hierarchical loggers that align with the purpose of the code being executed.
 The root logger is named `wlsdeploy`.
 Many loggers exist underneath the root logger; for example, `wlsdeploy.create`, `wlsdeploy.discover`, and `wlsdeploy.util`.
 By default, the WDT `logging.properties` file sets the logging level of the root and several important loggers.
-If
+If the
 level for a particular logger is not set, that logger will use the level of its parent logger.
 This delegation to the
 parent logger is recursive up the hierarchy until it finds a level to use.